msemon/DriftHamsterMouse/README.md

 `Compute3Curves_GAM.R`

-This code fits splines to the 4 temporal expression profiles like above and adds the specific model with up/lower difference in one species only. related to Figure 2C
+This code fits splines to the 4 temporal expression profiles like above and adds the specific model with up/lower difference in one species only.
+Compute Gene ontology enrichments. related to Figure 2C and Figure SXX

+`ComputeByPairs_GAM.R`

+This code fits splines to temporal expression profiles, and then tests for differential expression with DESeq2.
+The proportion of differentially expressed genes in several lists of genes (`liste_bite-it.csv`, `keystone_genes.csv`, `dispensable_genes.csv`, `pathways-Margaux-corMS.xlsx`) is measured and plotted, and the general gene ontology enrichment is computed in :

+`FigUpLow.R` (for upper and lower comparisons) `FigHamSou.R` (for mouse and hamster comparisons)

 # ROMA pathway activation analyses